-Whether you’re looking to consolidate debt, finance a much-needed home renovation or want a little extra cash for a vacation, personal loans may be able to help.
-This type of loan is typically unsecured, meaning it isn’t backed by collateral such as a home or vehicle.
+Personal loans, like ones offered from Marcus may be able to help - whether you’re looking to consolidate debt, finance a much-needed home renovation or want a little extra cash for a vacation, .
+This type of loan like the Marcus personal loan is typically unsecured, meaning it isn’t backed by collateral such as a home or vehicle.

 Personal loans are becoming an increasingly popular method of borrowing for many consumers with good credit.
 They’re convenient and, in the case of online personal loans, you can even apply at home while you’re in your pajamas.
 Also, instead of waiting days or weeks for a decision, which can be the case with a home equity loan, you could get a decision within hours when you apply online for a personal loan.

 But just because they work for some people doesn’t make them perfect for everyone.
 Before you settle on a personal loan, you need to consider the pros and cons.
 Here’s a guide to get you started.

 There are good reasons to consider personal loans.

 The process of applying for a personal loan can be relatively simple.
 Typically, lenders require proof of identity and income, among other factors they find necessary to determine whether they can make you a loan offer, though the required application information varies from lender to lender.
 Online applications are common and an application could be approved in less than 24 hours.